 - 1. A completed program application through ATCAS.

 - 2. Two professional recommendations.
 One professional recommendation must be completed by an athletic trainer with whom clinical observation hours were obtained.
 The other professional recommendation must be completed by an instructor or professor.

-- 3. An overall GPA of 2.7 or higher is required at the time of application.
+- 3. An overall GPA of 2.7 or higher.

-- 4. A GPA of 2.7 or higher is required at the time of admission in the following prerequisite courses:
+- 4. A prerequisite GPA of 2.7 or higher in identified courses:

 - a.
 Nutrition

 - b.
 Anatomy

 - c.
 Physiology

 - d.
 Biomechanics/Kinesiology

 - e.
-Public health
+Public/Community Health

 - f.
-Psychology
+Introduction to Psychology

-- 5. A grade of 2.0 (C) or higher is required at the time of admission in the following courses:
+- 5. Completion of additional prerequisite courses with no grade below a 2.0 in:

 - a.
 Biology

 - b.
 Chemistry

 - c.
-Exercise physiology
+Physics

 - d.
-Physics
+Exercise Physiology

 - e.
-Developmental psychology
+Developmental Psychology

 - f.
 Statistics

 - 6. Complete a minimum of 60 hours of practical experience with an athletic trainer.

 - 7. Admissions interview

-- 8. Healthcare provider CPR/AED and first aid certification.
+- 8. Healthcare provider CPR/AED and First Aid certification.